stefandrissen/sam-coupe-technical-manual/techmanual.md

 #### Cassette Jack

 Standard 3.5mm mono jack socket.
-This is a bi-directional line. when outputting it should be connected to the MIC socket of a standard cassette tape recorder; when inputting it should be connected to the EAR socket of the recorder.
+This is a bi-directional line.
+When outputting it should be connected to the MIC socket of a standard cassette tape recorder; when inputting it should be connected to the EAR socket of the recorder.
 It makes no difference to the Coupé if EAR and MIC are connected together, but only some tape recorders allow this, because of positive feedback.

 #### Light Pen & Audio Port

 Standard 5-pin, 180 degree, DIN type connector.
-This connector has a dual function of light-pen/gun input as well as stereo sound output capable at driving a HI-FI system on the AUX input.
+This connector has a dual function of light-pen/gun input as well as stereo sound output capable of driving a HI-FI system on the AUX input.

 |Pin| Signal             |
 |--:| ------------------ |